alecpm/opsworks-web-python/plone_buildout/README.md

 In theory, you could mount the entire `.../shared/var` as a single EBS volume, but EBS is much slower than instance storage and is probably not an ideal place for storing logs, tmp files and other ephemera.
+Additionally, using more EBS volumes in parallel provides greater potential I/O throughput (and OpsWorks allows you to easily use RAID EBS volumes if you need further performance improvements).

-Create an App pointing at your repository as described in [Plone Instances Application](#plone-instances-application).
+Once your layer is setup, create an App pointing at your repository as described in [Plone Instances Application](#plone-instances-application).

-Configure your stack json as follows:
+Configure your Stack Custom JSON as follows:

     {
         "deploy" : {